Vestibular Physiotherapy

 How treatment is delivered

-- Canalith repositioning (Epley manoeuvre for BPPV)
+- Canalith repositioning (Epley manoeuvre) for BPPV

-- Vestibular rehabilitation therapy (VRT)
+- Vestibular rehabilitation exercises (VRT)

-- Gaze stabilisation exercises
+- Gaze stabilisation and eye-head coordination training

-- Balance retraining and fall prevention
+- Balance retraining on stable and unstable surfaces

-- Habituation exercises for chronic dizziness
+- Habituation exercises for motion sensitivity

 Modalities & equipment